The 2017 Converse DC Comics Shoes Collection

 The Converse DC Comics Collection Over The Years

-The Converse DC Comics collection shows no signs of slowing down, having two new styles to drop in January, having the Harley Quinn and Flash taking centerstage once again.
+The Converse DC Comics collection showed no signs of slowing down, having two new styles to drop in January 2016, having the Harley Quinn and Flash taking centerstage once again.
 If we had Harley Quinn recently in 2014, Flash makes a rare appearance after the 2011 edition.
 The Hi Top Chuck Taylors are once again preferred to depict these comics characters and their environment.
 Also, for the first time since the collection was launched the "Trinity" cartoon series was celebrated with a sneaker featuring the three superheroes: Batman, Superman and Wonder Woman, all depicted on the same shoe in action.
 The summertime brought us more versions of the Converse Wonder Woman and Superman but also two new additions to the collection.
 For the first time The Penguin and Green Arrow have been featured, both on their own hi top Chuck Taylor, giving a fresh breath to the six year collaboration.
 The collection this year competed with Vans Nintendo release, another themed series from Converse's competitor.

 On September 30th 2016 Converse issued a special "Batman Collection" featuring two hi top Chuck Taylor 70's sneakers, a first for this collection.
 With this new release the brand celebrated 30 years since Frank Miller's landmark comic book "Dark Knight Returns" was first issued.
 Both sneakers featured an ice outsole with visible comics artwork while the leather version having embossed Batman motifs throughout.
 Having the Chuck Taylor 70's sneakers as part of the Converse DC Comics collection marked the first premium edition of the series, also being the most expensive, with a $114-$124 price range.